 2. Purple Martin Tour on Lake Murray

 Each July and August just before sundown, tens of thousands of purple martins funnel into the Midlands to roost on Lake Murray's Bomb Island, the largest purple martin sanctuary in North America.
-You can experience the wildlife phenomenon on a Lake Murray Adventures private guided pontoon tour.
+You can experience the wildlife phenomenon on a Lake Murray Boat Tours guided pontoon tour.
 As they make the long journey to their winter home in South America, the martins stop at the roosting site located just outside Columbia.
 They circle overhead for several minutes before descending on the island to hunker down for the night.
 The boats seats up to six passengers.

 3. Wildlife Tour on Lake Marion